Authentication

 The response has the same structure as the original token response and typically includes new access and refresh tokens.

-Add the access token as an Authorization header on every API call.
+Add the access token as an Authorization header on every request to OAuth protected APIs.

 Authorization: Bearer {access_token}